grpc/proposal/A86-xds-http-connect.md

 the application uses `XdsCredentials` when creating the gRPC channel.
 With this design, we will now honor the `Http11ProxyUpstreamTransport` transport socket wrapper regardless of whether `XdsCredentials` is used.
-However, we will treat the underlying transport socket wrapped by the `Http11ProxyUpstreamTransport` wrapper exactly the way that we would previously have treated the transport socket specified directly in the CDS
+The parsed form of the CDS resource will include a boolean field indicating whether use of an HTTP proxy is enabled.

-resource: if the underlying transport socket is `UpstreamTlsContext`, then we will honor it only if `XdsCredentials` is used, and if it is any other type, we will NACK the CDS resource.
+When validating the `Http11ProxyUpstreamTransport`, the nested `transport_socket` field may be either unset or may contain an `UpstreamTlsContext`, which we will validate exactly as if it had been present in the `transport_socket` field in the CDS resource.
+If there is any other type in this field, we will NACK the resource.

+We will use the nested `transport_socket` field the same way that we would have if it had been the `transport_socket` field in the CDS resource.
+The TLS configuration will be encoded in the parsed CDS resource in exactly the same way, regardless of whether the `UpstreamTlsContext` was present in the `Cluster.transport_socket` field or in the `Http11ProxyUpstreamTransport.transport_socket` field.
+The transport security functionality will also remain unchanged: if `XdsCredentials` is used and the TLS configuration is present, the TLS configuration will be used; if `XdsCredentials` is used and the TLS configuration is absent, then fallback credentials will be used; if `XdsCredentials` is not used, then the TLS configuration will be ignored.

 The `Http11ProxyUpstreamTransport` transport socket wrapper looks for the proxy address in the EDS metadata,